rohanbimalraj/iOS-MovieDB/README.md

 1. **No Offline Support**: Requires internet connection; no caching implemented
 2. **No Pagination**: Only loads first page of popular movies and search results
+3. **No Favorites Screen**: Favorites are only indicated on cards and detail page; no dedicated screen to view all favorites together
-3. **Basic Error Messages**: Generic error messages without detailed troubleshooting
+4. **Basic Error Messages**: Generic error messages without detailed troubleshooting
-4. **No Share Functionality**: Cannot share movies with others
+5. **No Share Functionality**: Cannot share movies with others
-5. **No Deep Linking**: No support for opening specific movies via URL
+6. **No Deep Linking**: No support for opening specific movies via URL
-6. **No Accessibility Labels**: VoiceOver support not fully implemented
+7. **No Accessibility Labels**: VoiceOver support not fully implemented
-7. **No Landscape Optimization**: UI optimized for portrait mode only
+8. **No Landscape Optimization**: UI optimized for portrait mode only
-8. **No Unit Tests**: While code is structured for testability, no tests are included
+9. **No Unit Tests**: While code is structured for testability, no tests are included

 ## 🧪 Testing Approach (for future implementation)